marvel-nccr/ansible-role-quantum-mobile-customizations/templates/README.md

  * [CP2K](https://www.cp2k.org)
  * [Wannier90](http://www.wannier.org)

-all of which are set up and ready to be used through on their own or through [AiiDA](http://www.aiida.net).
+all of which are set up and ready to be used on their own or through [AiiDA](http://www.aiida.net).

 # Getting started